sunuslee/sunus.me/source/_posts/2014-03-30-0x18-and-getting-ready.markdown

 Another thing is I rented an awesome apartment.
 It's so great and it even got a digital panel in the room, it can control all the electrical devices in the room, it's really amazing!
 And I did a lot of housework as well, because I will live in this apartment for some time, I don't want it to be a mass.

 And the last thing is, I will sign up for Alibaba tomorrow, finally, wow.
 I don't know what my days will be, but I think it will be so much funny & Exciting!
-Let's wait to see.
+Let's wait and see.